All SFA and SSFA worldwide is now charged according to the CAAS system. See defencehomes.mod.gov.uk/caas-system.

 You must base your challenge on factual errors and make it in writing via letter, email or using the template on DII.
 Download a challenge template letter.

-The banding letter will give you full details of the challenge process and JSP 464 volume 3 parts 1 and 2 has all the details you need.
+The banding letter will give you full details of the challenge process and JSP 464 volume 3 has all the details you need to submit your challenge.
+JSP 464 Volume 1 contains information on the timelines which you may find useful

 There is a set timeline for challenges and possible appeals to DIO.
 If sending by email please send to CAASchallenges@pinnacleservicefamilies.co.uk